Andhoj, Pixabay Lizenz (https://bit.ly/2I8LAZ6)

 E-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Every year, the BirdLife bird protection organisation invites all of Austria to take part in the nationwide winter bird count.
-All nature lovers are invited to count birds for an hour over four days until 6 January.
-At the same time, participants can actively contribute to bird research with their personal results.
+Every year, the bird conservation organisation BirdLife Austria hosts the "Hour of Winter Birds", the Austrian winter bird count.
+All nature lovers are invited to count birds for one hour on the days around January 6th.
+All participants actively contribute to bird research with their personal count results.

 Results

 The data of the last few years clearly show that the number of feathered guests in our gardens is continuously decreasing.
-This worrying trend is reflected in many habitats across Europe: according to a recent study by BirdLife International around 600 million breeding birds have disappeared in the last 40 years!
-The good news, however, is that every garden owner can actively help to stop the current bird decline!
-With a natural garden rich in structure and a variety of native trees, shrubs, wildflowers and herbs, you can help garden birds through spring, summer, autumn and winter.
-These not only provide important food for the animals, but also attractive nurseries for the next generation of birds.
+This alarming trend is reflected in many habitats across Europe: according to a recent study by BirdLife International, around 600 million breeding birds have disappeared in the last 40 years!
+The good news is that every garden owner can actively help to stop the current bird decline, at least in their own garden!
+A natural garden, rich in structure and with a variety of native trees, shrubs, wildflowers and herbs, can help garden birds through spring, summer, autumn and winter by providing important food and breeding possibilities.

 Podcast episode